muhabutt/rest-api/README.md

-# PHP Custom MVC framework, With PHPUnit Testing, Symphony console package
+# PHP Simple and custom MVC framework, With PHPUnit Testing, Symphony console package, Symphony validator, Mockery

 ### Things to do before calling the api's